Guidelines for Group

 Group Therapy: Schedule, Attendance & Billing

-For an up to date schedule of weekly therapy groups visit: http://www.seangrover.com/group-schedule/
+For an up-to-date schedule of weekly therapy groups, visit: http://www.seangrover.com/group-schedule/

 More Group Therapy Articles:

-For more information about group therapy see Sean’s Psychology Today Blog: 5 Ways Group Therapy Empowers You in Relationships, How Group Therapy Can Help Empty Your Basket of Troubles, and 3 Ways Group Therapy is Better Than Individual Therapy.
+For more information about group therapy, see Sean’s Psychology Today Blog: 5 Ways Group Therapy Empowers You in Relationships, How Group Therapy Can Help Empty Your Basket of Troubles, and 3 Ways Group Therapy is Better Than Individual Therapy.

 Still curious?
 See The Group Therapy Experience, by Louis Ormont, the father of American Group Therapy.